percona/pmm-doc/docs/platform/dbaas.md

     Click *Create Cluster* to create your cluster.

-    ![](../_images/PMM_DBaaS_DB_Cluster_Created.png)

-6. The *Cluster Status* column will show the state of the cluster:
+6. A row appears with information on your cluster:

+    - *Name*: The cluster name
+    - *Database type*: The cluster database type
+    - *Connection*:
+        - *Host*: The hostname
+        - *Port*: The port number
+        - *Username*: The connection username
+        - *Password*: The connection password (click the eye icon to reveal)
+    - *DB Cluster Parameters*:
+        - *K8s cluster name*: The Kubernetes cluster name
+        - *CPU*: The number of CPUs allocated to the cluster
+        - *Memory*: The amount of memory allocated to the cluster
+        - *Disk*: The amount of disk space allocated to the cluster
+    - *Cluster Status*:
         - *PENDING*: The cluster is being created
         - *ACTIVE*: The cluster is active
         - *FAILED*: The cluster could not be created
         - *DELETING*: The cluster is being deleted

+    ![](../_images/PMM_DBaaS_DB_Cluster_Created.png)

 ## Restart a DB Cluster